 We don’t have the ability to change others but we do have the ability to change ourselves.
-Although you do not owe anyone an explanation as to why you are choosing to change your lifestyle we can influence others to make healthier choices through our own contributions and actions.
-Rather than telling people why you are choosing a healthier lifestyle, educate others on how your life has changed for the better since starting your journey.
+Although you do not owe anyone an explanation as to why you are choosing to change your lifestyle in a more healthy way, we can influence others to make healthier choices through our own contributions and actions.
+Rather than telling family members why you are choosing a healthier lifestyle, educate others on how your life has changed for the better since starting your journey.
 How your sleep has gotten better, your clothes are fitting better, your increase in energy levels, and how your relationship with your food and body has changed.
 Personal testimonials go so much further than just telling family and friends that we simply just want to lose weight.

 2) Learn How To Build A Healthy Plate!

 Learning portion control, hunger cues, and how to build a healthy plate are tools you can use at every gathering.
 Without missing out on foods you love or time spent together.
-To learn how to build a healthy plate you can join our private Facebook community where we teach you how to join here https://www.facebook.com/groups/samwallacefit.
+To learn how to build a healthy plate, check out our article on macronutrients here, and you can join our private Facebook community where we teach you how – https://www.facebook.com/groups/samwallacefit

 3) No Need To Restrict, but it is okay to decline.

-What we notice happens often with individuals in controlled diet phases or those trying to make better food choices when navigating family get togethers is an all or nothing mentality centered around food.
-By learning how to build a healthy plate we can better control our eating habits that will leave us satisfied.
+What we notice happens often with individuals in controlled diet phases or those trying to make healthy food choices when navigating family get togethers is an all or nothing mentality centered around food.
+By learning how to build a healthy plate we can better control our eating habits that will leave us satisfied so that we are better able to stay healthy.
 But this doesn’t mean you have to restrict yourself of the sweet treats you enjoy while you are out celebrating with your family.
 We encourage our clients to have a dessert if they feel inclined but to have the confidence to say no if they do not truly want it.

 Start small.
 If there is cake for instance, start with a small slice of cake and sit on it for a few minutes and truly see if you are craving a second.
 Most people find that by taking a second to simply pause they truly aren’t craving or wanting seconds but find they are satisfied with what they already have had.
 The more we restrict foods we like and enjoy the more likely we are to binge on them later.
 If you want to have a donut, have a donut but you don’t have to eat the entire dozen.